sysplay/lki/README.md

 Description of the various folders:

-+ Docs: Various BBB related documents used for exploring BBB (TBD)
++ Apps: Various applications to experiment w/ the various drivers for BBB
-+ PNN_xxx: Directory containing the Problem Statement xxx, numbered NN, alongwith its related files (TBD)
++ PNN_xxx: Directory containing the Problem Statement xxx, numbered NN, alongwith its related files
++ SampleBins: Pre-built binaries to experiment

 Brief about the corresponding online training(s) conducted @ SysPlay (https://sysplay.in)